imjuoy/HungryGator/README.md

     Follow the below steps to get it resolved:

-    i.
-This most likely happens because in spite of having wordcloud in the local python environment, it is not available to the Anaconda package.
+    i.This most likely happens because in spite of having wordcloud in the local python environment, it is not available to the Anaconda package.

-   ii.
-Try installing the wordcloud package using the Anaconda terminal.
+   ii.Try installing the wordcloud package using the Anaconda terminal.
        If you are using MAC, you might have to change the default shell to bash in order for the Anaconda Shell to run as the shell is available to bash only.
        Use: chsh -s /bin/bash to change the shell from zsh to bash.
        Use: chsh -s /bin/zsh to revert back to zsh later.